ghga-de/epic-docs/84-sarcastic-fringehead/technical_specification.md

   - [ ] Work with DevOps to get this configured in k8s

 ---

 ### DINS:
-TODO
+The Dataset Information Service (DINS) is only relevant here because it consumes `FileInternallyRegistered` events, stores that info in its database, and provides the information to public via HTTP API.
+DINS needs to be updated to use the new `FileInternallyRegistered` event schema.
+The data in the database already uses different field names, so no migration should be necessary.

 #### Work to be performed for the DINS
 - [ ] Get the updated `ghga-event-schemas` version and adapt DINS for changes to `FileInternallyRegistered`.

-This should not require a DB migration because the fields in the DB are already named differently from their counterparts in the schema itself.
+---

 ### DCS:
-The DCS subscribes to `FileInternallyRegistered` events from the IFRS to learn about which files are available for download from the Archive.
-The changes in that event schema, which are described above in the [IFRS section](#ifrs), necessitate database migrations and code updates in the DCS.
+The DCS subscribes to `FileInternallyRegistered` events from the IFRS to learn about which files are available for download from GHGA.
+The changes in that event schema, which are described above in the [schema definition](#fileinternallyregistered) above, necessitate database migrations and code updates in the DCS.

 #### Migrating existing DCS data
 Similar to the IFRS, the DCS should get a new, temporary database collection to preserve the connection between file accession and file ID.
 This must be done before any of the following changes.
 Please note that "temporary" here does not mean the table should be dropped at the end of the migration, but that it will be made obsolete and removed after some future development.

 The `drs_objects` collection needs the following migration applied: